IOTA21: CURIOSITY & RITUALS OF THE EVERYDAY

-The Indian Ocean Craft Triennial will bring together makers, artists and crafted works from a selection of countries from around the Indian Ocean Rim (IOR).
+The Indian Ocean Craft Triennial brings together artists, makers, and crafted works from a selection of countries from around the Indian Ocean Rim (IOR).

 Based on the theme of ‘Curiosity and Rituals of the Everyday’, exhibitions and events will take place in Western Australia from September to November 2021.

 Through stories and conversations we will explore our innate curiosity and the rituals that connect us through the medium of craft and the handmade, at home and across the ocean.

 Exhibition partners John Curtin Gallery and Fremantle Arts Centre are staging the central exhibitions that showcase the exemplary and ambitious work of the lead international and Australian artists.

 In complement, the festival program of exhibitions and events is presented by partners across Perth and Western Australia - these include major institutions, to small artist-run collectives, regional galleries, local government arts facilities, and craft-specific workshops and studios.

 We thank Lotterywest for their support of this festival program, and our state government for their support of IOTA21 and so many craft artist initiated activities.